fioriroletesting/fioriroletesting.github.io/docs/index.md

 [![](res/frt.png)](res/frt.png)

-With Fiori Role Testing, you can track role testing ensuring all applications are tested before production deployment.
-The tool uses field tested [Fiori App Usage](https://help.fioriappsusage.org).
+Fiori Role Testing tracks role testing to ensure the team tests all applications before production deployment.
+It uses [Fiori App Usage](https://help.fioriappsusage.org) to log each app's start, confirming it has been tested.

 # Offer